davepinch/pinchy.cc/collections/_fragments/thank-you-for-the-accolades.md

 ---
 title: "thank you for the accolades"
-date: 2022-08-05
+date: 2023-07-30
-related:
+next:
-  - "I have decided to become a world famous artist"
+  - I have decided to become a world famous artist
 tags:
   - fragment
 ---